 There are some sustainability challenges that require us to work collaboratively with other organisations to find solutions.
-Our collaboration fund provides resources to allow us to progress projects with external organisations, where they are better placed than SPEN to deliver.
+Our collaboration fund provides resources to allow us to progress projects with external organisations.
 The fund considers well-defined, collaborative projects that aim to deliver positive impacts against one or more of our Sustainability Drivers or objectives.